 If you have a good strategy, you can design your content to be renewable, and you can send it to every new email subscriber for however long you find it necessary.
 It is about marketing automation where invest up front, and you can just watch the machine work, tweaking it here and there for optimal conversion.

 Direct Mail is the Bottom

 The final transition you should make is your bottom of the funnel ad spend.
 Once you have increased your web traffic and social media fans to healthy numbers, you can start sending your fans and email subscribers offers for membership.

 You have to build your audience just like the media companies did.
 But once you are at that point, stop buying door hangers and direct mail because it is wasting resources and hurting your brand.
 You want the people who engage with your brand to be the ones who are receiving your offers.
 It seems less abrasive, doesn’t damage your brand, and converts at a higher percentage if you only give offers to people that are already engaging with you.

-Just to recap, make sure you first transition your awareness advertising to digital marketing, then transition to email marketing and Facebook for publishing your special offers after you have built an online audience.
+Just to recap, make sure you first transition a percentage of your awareness advertising to Google PPC advertising and digital marketing, then transition to email marketing and Facebook for publishing your special offers after you have built an online audience.
 As you know, each health club is different.
 Some can transition right away because they already have a healthy fan base and email subscribers.
 Others will need to give it time to transition.
 But get there before your competition does, because it could be the difference between success and failure.